 Before Children’s Rights brought the class action known as Kenny A. v.
 Perdue seeking widespread child welfare reforms on behalf of thousands of abused and neglected children in Atlanta, Fulton County had just four attorneys available to represent children in foster care, each carrying a caseload averaging well over 400 children.
 These overwhelming caseloads routinely prevented the attorneys from even meeting with the children whose interests they were appointed to protect.

-Today, according to the report (PDF) issued by the independent, court-appointed Accountability Agent, the Child Attorney Office now employs a full-time director and 16 full-time attorneys with caseloads that average 63 children each.
+Today, according to the (PDF) issued by the independent, court-appointed Accountability Agent, the Child Attorney Office now employs a full-time director and 16 full-time attorneys with caseloads that average 63 children each.
 The legal staff is now supplemented by additional full-time, trained investigators and social workers tasked specifically with addressing the unique needs of each vulnerable child whose case comes through the office.

 “There was a time just a few years ago when abused and neglected kids were considered lucky if they even met the attorneys assigned to them before court appearances at which life-changing decisions were being made,” said Ira Lustbader, associate director of Children’s Rights.
 “These reforms have guaranteed that foster kids now have dedicated and knowledgeable attorneys representing their wishes in major court proceedings about such issues as whether they can return home to their parents or, if they cannot, if they should be adopted or live with relatives.”